Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Accidents: In the event of an automobile accident, remain inside the vehicle and wait for police.
 It is illegal to move your vehicle before a police officer arrives.
 If a hostile mob forms or you feel your safety is in danger, however, leave the scene and proceed directly to the nearest police station to report the incident.

 While taxis are available in Ethiopia, most do not meet U.S. safety standards.
 In Addis Ababa, green and yellow metered taxis are generally newer and in better condition than other taxis.
+The hiring of private transportation from a reliable source and/or use of hotel provided transportation is recommended.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Ethiopia’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Ethiopia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.